-Harvesting Raw Logs For those of us using cPanel as the control panel for our websites, a wealth of information is readily available via cPanel ‘Raw Access Logs’.
-These logs are perpetually updated with data.
+For those of you using cPanel as the control panel for our websites, a wealth of information is readily available via cPanel ‘Raw Access Logs’.
+The cPanel log files perpetually are updated with data.
 Each logged visit includes information about the user agent, IP address, HTTP response, request URI, request size, and a whole lot more.
 To help you make use of this potentially valuable information, here is a quick tutorial on accessing and interpreting your cPanel raw access logs.
 It’s a powerful tool to have in your web-dev toolbelt.

 Part One: Grab ’em